m3nt0r/marionette-docs/_posts/2014-05-17-marionette.functions.md

 Marionette provides a set of utility / helper functions that are used to facilitate common behaviors throughout the framework.
-These functions may be useful to those that are building on top of Marionette, as the provide a way to get the same behaviors and conventions from your own code.
+These functions may be useful to those that are building on top of Marionette, as they provide a way to get the same behaviors and conventions from your own code.

 ## Documentation Index